LIUJING182/smartcontract/README.md

 network_resources:something about cryptography,for example,key

-java:the java-sdk.In the official direct,they coperate java file using command line.If you prefer IDE,you can open java file with Idea and modify the java file according to your needs.
+java:In the official direct,they coperate java file using command line.If you prefer IDE,you can open java file with Idea and modify the java file according to your needs.